Nexai-net/democrite/README.md

 A python package exist to handle the communication protocol with democrite [README.md](/src/Extensions/Dist/Python/README.md) <br />
 You can found a full sample [Here](/samples/PythonVGrains/) <br />

+---
 ### Blackboard

 A blackboard is a temporary shared space with specific controllers to solve a problem. <br />
 The goal is to group specific analyze result and have controllers deciding the next step to acheived to a solution.

 You can found a full sample [Here](/samples/Blackboard/) <br />

+---
+### Redirections

+Democrite has devised a dynamic solution for determining the implementation to be utilized for a **contract**. <br />
+There are several reasons why multiple implementations might be necessary. <br />
+Now, with the introduction of a feature called "**Redirection**" you can dynamically alter the implementation used for a specific **contract**.

+It is usefull for:
+- Testing: Ensure that implementation won't break existing sequences
+- Competition: You can them make implementation in competition to select the best related to context.
+- ...

+This redirection could be setup a different level:
+- Call Scope: During a call using **IDemocriteExucutorHanlder**.
+Limit the redirection only to a specific call, you can even specialize to a specific stage.
+- Global Scope: Available on all the cluster

+You can found a full sample [Here](/samples/Redirections/) <br />

+---
+### Dynamic Definitions

+Democrite serves as an orchestrator for vgrains, utilizing serializable definitions as work orders. <br />
+These definitions are primarily formulated and stored in an external system such as databases. <br/><br/>

+The objective of the "Dynamic Definitions" feature is to generate definitions (sequences, triggers, etc.) at runtime, with a lifecycle linked to storage.<br/>
+If no specific storage is provided, the definition will exist only for the duration of the cluster's lifetime.<br/><br/>

+This capability enables dynamic testing of new sequences, creation of temporary triggers, and activation of temporary debugging features, among other functionalities.

+You can found a full sample [Here](/samples/DynamicDefinition/) <br />

 ## Quick Start